wp-plugins/imagelens/readme.txt

 Tags: jquery, image lens, images, image effects Requires at least: 3.0.0
 Tested up to: 4.0
-Stable tag: 2.0.1
+Stable tag: 2.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple WordPress plug-in with one dramatic effect: Image ZOOMING!
+A simple WordPress plug-in with one dramatic effect: ImageLens Magnify!

 == Description ==
-A simple WordPress plug-in with one dramatic effect: Image ZOOMING!
+A simple WordPress plug-in with one dramatic effect: ImageLens Magnify!

 **NOTE:** I just adopted this plugin and have now updated it.
 Previously, it did not function at all, but now it's been totally refactored and rebuilt from the ground up.
 It's now totally current with the latest bleed-edge version of WordPress and uses modern coding standards and works really reliably.